Springfield Wrongful Death Lawyer

 Nobody should ever have to go through the devastation and grief of losing a loved one in a preventable accident.
-Yet careless and reckless behavior can quickly and unexpectedly result in a life-changing fatal accident.
+Yet careless and reckless behavior can quickly and unexpectedly result in a life-changing, fatal accident.
 At Sabbeth Law, we want to help you seek the compensation you need.
-An experienced Springfield wrongful death lawyer at our firm will assist you every step of the way through the wrongful death claims process.
+An experienced Springfield wrongful death lawyer at our firm will assist you every step of the way through the legal process of wrongful death claims.

 Motor vehicle collisions commonly give rise to wrongful death lawsuits, with large truck accidents being particularly deadly.
 Due to the large size and weight of big rigs, a collision with a semi-truck frequently results in fatal injuries to vehicle occupants or to pedestrians or bicyclists.